uabrc/uabrc.github.io/docs/data_management/cheaha_storage_gpfs/local_scratch.md

     We recommend overwriting `$TMPDIR`, as above, because it will ensure that jobs always write to a safe location on the same node the work is being done.
 <!-- markdownlint-enable MD046 -->

-### What if My Data Won't Fit in Local Scratch?
+## What if My Data Won't Fit in Local Scratch?

 Be sure that your files will fit in `/local/` before starting.
 You can determine disk size and current usage using `df -h | grep "local"`.
 Most nodes have 1.0 TB total capacity, while the `amperenodes` have 6.0 TB.
 If you data won't fit in the current usage, or on the drives, please [Contact Us](../../help/support.md).
 We can work with you to identify a solution.

-### What if I Have a Large Amount of Data for Local Scratch?
+## What if I Have a Large Amount of Data for Local Scratch?

 If you have a large amount of data but each job takes very little time to run, performance can be further improved by avoiding frequent data copies and deletions.
 In these cases, preloading the data onto local scratch only once and then reusing it makes more sense.
 If this is the case for you, or you think you might benefit, please [Contact Us](../../help/support.md) and we can discuss creating a temporary node reservation to allow one-time data preloading.

-## Policies and Expectations

-Data stored in `/scratch` is subject to two limited retention policies.

-- Each user will have a quota of 100 TB of scratch storage.
-- Files will be retained for a maximum of 30 days, after which they become eligible for deletion.